BNamericas - Panama's mobile market on the verge of trans...

 The decisions were made in November, but were published on the regulator's website this month.

-According to the regulator, Panama had an estimated 6.8mn mobile lines at the end of 2022, of which 3.8mn were LTE lines.
+According to the watchdog, Panama had an estimated 6.8mn mobile lines at the end of 2022, of which 3.8mn were LTE lines.

 Tigo is the biggest operator in the market.
 Cable & Wireless, merged with Claro since July, reported 2.17mn mobile subscribers as of end-2022 in its latest earnings report.